dmacha27/SignAlchemist/docs/source/home.rst

    :width: 400px
    :align: center

-The last step is to click on "Process" to open a popup window to select the desired functionality.
+The last step is to click on "Select utility" to open a popup window to select the desired functionality.

 .. image:: _static/process_popup.png
-   :alt: Process popup window
+   :alt: Select utility popup window
    :width: 400px
    :align: center